aaadarsh1337/CourseNotes-cybersec/Reconnaissance/Notes.md

 [*] Email Gathering Can Be Done Using hunter.io

 [*] Data Breaches Happen When The Data Of The Company(Mostly Credentials) Are Leaked Out To The Internet.
-Heath Adams Has A Good Tool Called Breach Parse Through Which We Can Get Breached Credentials
+Heath Adams Has A Good Tool Called Breach Parse Through Which We Can Get Breached Credentials.

 https://github.com/hmaverickadams/breach-parse